 The short (and long) answer is yes.
 FCEVs are as safe as any vehicle on the road.
-CaFCP vehicle manufacturer members subject fuel cell electric vehicle models to extensive safety testing prior to releasing them on public roads, as they do for all vehicles.
+H2FCP vehicle manufacturer members subject fuel cell electric vehicle models to extensive safety testing prior to releasing them on public roads, as they do for all vehicles.
 Current testing employs both destructive and non-destructive evaluations and occurs at the component, system, and vehicle level.
-For a more thorough answer about hydrogen safety (cars, hydrogen and stations), our colleagues at the Center for Hydrogen Safety (of which CaFCP is a member) developed this fact sheet about safety and vehicles, fuel and stations.
+For a more thorough answer about hydrogen safety (cars, hydrogen and stations), our colleagues at the Center for Hydrogen Safety (of which H2FCP is a member) developed this fact sheet about safety and vehicles, fuel and stations.

 Fuel Cell Electric Cars

 How much does it cost to fill up a fuel cell car?

 Drivers of fuel cell electric cars are offered free fuel by automakers for three-to-six years to bridge the time it takes the market to become more competitive with other fuel options.